Trivadis/plsql-cop-validators/README.md

    - Optionally copy your commercial license file into the `TVDCC_HOME` directory.
 For simplicity name the file tvdcc.lic.

-3. Download Validator
+3. Download Custom Validators

    Download `sonar-plsql-cop-custom-validators-plugin-4.x.x.jar` from [here](https://github.com/Trivadis/cop-validators/releases).

-4. Install Validator
+4. Install Custom Validators

    Copy the previously downloaded jar file into the `plugin` folder of your `TVDCC_HOME` folder.

-5. Run PL/SQL Cop with Custom Validator
+5. Run db* CODECOP with a Custom Validator

    Open a terminal window, change to the `TVDCC_HOME` directory and run the following command to all files in `$HOME/github/utPLSQL/source` with the custom validator `com.trivadis.tvdcc.validators.TrivadisGuidelines3Plus`: